GWMAC150/interface.OpenDSS/README.md

 - Finish the current time step.

+## File Description

+- The "dssa" directory contains the source code for the agent.
+- The "sample" directory contains an example OpenDSS model and the required configuration files for the agent to run it.
+The sample model is the IEE 123 Test Feeder that is provided as an example with OpenDSS installation (http://svn.code.sf.net/p/electricdss/code/trunk/Distrib/IEEETestCases/).
+The primary model source file is "IEEE123Master.dss".

 ## Running the agent

 To run the agent, launch the python script `riaps_dssa.py` with the application name and the application file path as command line arguments.
-The agent is designed to utilize the WIndows COM interface so it must be run in a Windows environment.
+The agent is designed to utilize the Windows COM interface so it must be run in a Windows environment.
+To execute the example provided, run `python3 riaps_dssa.py <path to sample> "IEEE123Master"`.